Lilypad-Tech/lilypad-docs/lilypad/hardware-providers/troubleshooting.md

 ### Can I run a Lilypad RP on Windows?

 Lilypad RPs currently only support Linux installs.
-Running a RP on Windows is currently experimental.
+Running an RP on Windows is currently experimental.

 ### How do I run multiple GPU’s from a node?